 Please do not hesitate to call our office if you are experiencing any excessive bleeding, wound discharge, pain, fever, dysphagia (difficulty swallowing), vomiting, if your prescription runs out or if you have any questions at all.
 If you are experiencing any of these problems and are not able to speak with someone in our office (ie. after business hours or on the weekend) and the problem is severe; please visit your local emergency room.

-You will have a post-surgery follow-up appointment booked with Dr. Toth, Dr. Lee, or Dr. Privitera in 4-6 weeks after your surgery.
+You will have a post-surgery follow-up appointment booked with Dr. Toth, Dr. Privitera or Dr. Kavanagh in 4-6 weeks after your surgery.
 During this appointment you will discuss the operation and the final pathology results.